gerar231/GitUp/README.md

 # Important Notes

 Since the projects are on your GitHub account, you can modify your project using git.
 However, we strongly discourage doing this, as GitUp will handle all aspects of backing up your work and viewing/reverting past versions for you.
 Also, proceed with caution whenever you get a warning that something could potentially become out of sync!
 If a file becomes out of sync, GitUp will automatically attempt to resolve it, though you may lose work when it does so.

+## Building from Source

+Requirements:
+To build from source, first clone our git repository from [https://github.com/gerar231/GitUp](https://github.com/gerar231/GitUp).
+Next, navigate to the repository from the terminal.
+After navigating to the repository, just run "pyb".

 ## Projects that helped us: